quangjs/teamnis-webapp/README.md

 # teamnis-webapp

-App tracks training and competition progress in tennis and badminton Build with Nextjs
+Wpp App tracks training and competition progress in tennis and badminton

+Build with Nextjs